 Building on its first two successful years, the South Carolina AHEC Disaster Preparedness and Response Training (DPRT) grant achieved many exciting goals during its third year.
 This year saw the project move from awareness-based to competency-based training.
-Competencies were defined of health professions disciplines.
+Competencies were defined for each program area, pre- and post-tests were administered for all competency-based programs, and evaluations took a fresh look at outcomes.

 Some of the more outstanding outcomes included the development of a PEACE card that provides information about how to prepare for emergencies and delivery of a highly successful training module on preparing a family's survival kit.
-This program has enjoyed great success and is in high demand from a variety that setting.
-A long-term care training module for certified nursing assistants was developed and was integrated into the curricula for all Certified Nursing Assistant (CNA) training programs in the state.
-This module will also be used to train CNAs currently working in nursing homes across South focused on school nurses.
-An introductory program was presented to multiple school districts and at the annual South Carolina
+This program has enjoyed great success and is in high demand from a variety of health professions disciplines.

 This year's activity focused on the needs of special populations including the elderly and children.
-For the elderly, the focus was on long-term care facilities and training caregivers in addition, grant funds were used to develop
+For the elderly, the focus was on long-term care facilities and training caregivers in that setting.
+A long-term care training module for certified nursing assistants was developed and was integrated into the curricula for all Certified Nursing Assistant (CNA) training programs in the state.
+This module will also be used to train CNAs currently working in nursing homes across South